 Like every Web community, not everyone on Subeta gets along.
 Nonetheless, Subeta has a great many fans among all kinds of people on the Internet.

-For more information on social networking sites and related topics, take a look at the links on the next page.
+For more information on social networking sites and related topics, take a look at the links below.